LitiumAB/Education/Developer Education/Tasks/Web API/README.md

 ### Secure the API

-We need to protect access to our API, for information read sections on _Security_ and _Authorization_ on the Docs-link above
+You need to protect access to your API, for information read sections on _Security_ and _Authorization_ on the Docs-link above

 1. Decorate your controller with `[Litium.Web.WebApi.OnlyJwtAuthorization]`
 1. Try accessing your API again and note that your are now getting a **401 Unauthorized** error